aartisr/heimdall-electra/README.md

 └── docs/                       # 30+ governance and protocol documents
 ```

-★ = new enterprise-grade infrastructure modules added in this release.
+★ = infrastructure modules included in this release.

 ---